 It is important not to underestimate the magnitude of a breast reduction operation.
 It takes about three hours under general anaesthetic, and a stay in hospital of one to two nights is usually recommended.
 After this, a good month is needed to regain one’s energy, and up to two months for a full recovery.

-For a breast reduction as for any other operation, it is important to prepare yourself for surgery, making yourself as fit as possible in order to facilitate your recovery and reduce the chance of complications.
-This means ensuring that you are fit and not anaemic, eat sensibly and stop smoking if you are a smoker, but also look after your stress and mental well being.
+For a breast reduction or mastopexy as for any other operation, it is important to prepare yourself for surgery, making yourself as fit as possible in order to facilitate your recovery and reduce the chance of complications.
+This means ensuring that you are not anaemic, eat sensibly and stop smoking if you are a smoker, but also look after your stress and mental well being.

 Why stop smoking?
-Apart from the general increased risk of chest infection, the nicotine in smoking/vaping/nicotine patches causes a temporary narrowing or constriction of blood vessels, so that you carry less oxygen to the breast and you heal less quickly and may be more likely to heal with an infection or more scar tissue.
+Apart from the general increased risk of chest infection, the nicotine in smoking/vaping/nicotine patches causes a temporary narrowing or constriction of blood vessels, so that you carry less oxygen to the breast so you heal less quickly and may be more likely to heal with an infection or more scar tissue.

 You may need to lose weight, as overweight people have a higher risk of deep vein thrombosis, chest infection, and wound infection as well as possibly not getting as nice a cosmetic result.
 You need to check your list of supplements and medication with your general practitioner, and myself, in order to ensure that you are not more susceptible to bleeding or other complications.

 You should also avoid a flight of more than two hours 4 weeks either side of the operation, because of the increased risk of deep vein thrombosis associated with travel and surgery.

 What does a breast reduction, or mastoplexy, entail?